icopy-site/awesome/docs/awesome/computer-science.md

 Decide how much or how little to spend based on your own time and budget;
 just remember that you can't purchase success!

+**Content policy**.
+If you plan on showing off some of your coursework publicly, you must share only files that you are allowed to.
 *Do NOT disrespect the code of conduct* that you signed in the beginning of each course!

 **How to contribute**.
 Please see [CONTRIBUTING](https://github.com/ossu/computer-science/blob/master/CONTRIBUTING.md).